Classification of quasi-affine Generalized Dynkin Diagrams with Rank $ 5$: Properties about arithmetic GDD

 \ \ \ \ \ \ $ $\\

 If set $\xi = -q^{-1}$, then Type 3 turn into Type 2: \\

 \ \ \ \ \ \ $ $\\ \\ That is, Type 2 and Type 3 are the same.

-If $q\in R_3$, then Type 3 turn into the following: \\ \\ \ \ \ \ \ \ $ $ \\
+If $q\in R_3$, then Type 3 turn into the following: \\ \\ {\ } \ \ \ \ \ \ \ \ \ \ \ \ $ $ \\

-A GDD is called a simple cycle if it is a cycle and omitting every vertex in the GDD is a simple chain. \\
+A {\rm GDD} is called a simple cycle if it is a cycle and omitting every vertex in the {\rm GDD} is a simple chain. \\

-{\ } \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ $ $\\ is called a bi-classical GDD, written as Type s-Type t, where fixed parameters are matched as in Lemma \ref {mainlemma} with $1\le s, t \le 6.$
+{\ } \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ $ $\\ is called a bi-classical {\rm GDD}, written as Type s-Type t, where fixed parameters are matched as in Lemma \ref {mainlemma} with $1\le s, t \le 6.$

+A vertex is called an end vertex if its degree is 1, i.e. there exists only one vertex which connects it.

-\begin {Definition} { {\rm (i)}} A connected arithmetic chain which is not classical is called a quasi-classical if omitting an end vertex is classical.
-Further more, the other end vertex is called the root.
+\begin {Definition} { {\rm (i)}} A connected arithmetic chain is called a quasi-classical {\rm GDD} if omitting an end vertex is a classical {\rm GDD} which tail is other end vertex.
+Further more, the other end vertex is called the tail of the quasi-classical {\rm GDD}.

-{\rm (ii)} A connected arithmetic non-chain which is not classical is called a quasi-classical if omitting two vertexes, respectively, is connected classical.
-Further more, the other end vertex is called the root.
+{\rm (ii)} A connected arithmetic non-chain is called a quasi-classical {\rm GDD} if the following conditions hold: omitting a vertex is a connected classical {\rm GDD}; omitting an other vertex is also a connected classical {\rm GDD}; the two tails of the two classical {\rm GDD}s are the same.
+Further more, the two tails of the two classical {\rm GDD}s is called the tail of the quasi-classical {\rm GDD}.

-{\rm (iii)} A connected arithmetic chain which is not classical is called a semi-classical if omitting an end vertex is simple chain.
+{ {\rm (iii)}} A connected arithmetic chain is called a semi-classical {\rm GDD} if omitting an end vertex is a simple chain.

-{\rm (iv)} A connected arithmetic non-chain which is not classical is called a semi-classical if omitting two vertexes, respectively, is connected simple chain.
+{\rm (iv)} A connected arithmetic non-chain is called a semi-classical {\rm GDD} if the following conditions hold: omitting a vertex is a connected simple chain; omitting an other vertex is also a connected simple chain.

-{\rm (v)} If adding T5 on root of a quasi-classical GDD is an arithmetic GDD then the quasi-classical GDD is called continue on the root via T5.
-Otherwise the GDD is called not continue on the root via T5 or quasi-affine continue on the root via T5.
+{\rm (v)} If adding T5 on tail of a quasi-classical {\rm GDD} is an arithmetic {\rm GDD} then the quasi-classical {\rm GDD} is called continual on the tail via T5.
+Otherwise adding T5 on tail of a quasi-classical {\rm GDD} is called a quasi-affine continual {\rm GDD} on the tail via T5.
 For T6 we can similarly define these.

-{\rm (vi)} If adding a diagram on a vertex of an arithmetic GDD is not an arithmetic GDD then the new GDD is called non continue on this vertex.

 \end {Definition}